NASCAR Euro Series: Cars

 NASCAR Whelen Euro Series became the first NASCAR series to introduce sequential gearboxes after it was announced on 25 March 2021 that sequential gearboxes will be made available as an optional choice in 2021, predating NASCAR Cup Series' introduction of the sequential gearboxes with the Next Gen car by one year.
 A new NASCAR Whelen Euro Series car is available to be purchased from Team FJ at a price of €89,000 in 2021.

 NASCAR Whelen Euro Series currently featured Hoosier as the exclusive tyre supplier of the series.
 Previously, Michelin was the exclusive tyre supplier from the inaugural season in 2009 until 2017 while subsidiary company BFGoodrich became the exclusive tyre supplier for the 2018 season only.
 In 2019, Continental AG signed a six-year contract to become the exclusive tyre supplier of the series.
 The deal was renewed on January 22, 2021, extending the tyre supply contract until 2027.
 General Tire was selected as the tyre brand of choice in the 2019 and 2020 season before it was switched to the Hoosier brand for the 2021 season.

 On 3 May 2022, NASCAR Whelen Euro Series announced a new partnership deal with VP Racing Fuels to become the new exclusive fuel supplier in the series, switching from a previously undisclosed fuel supplier.
 The series will now use VP's N20 Race Fuel, an unleaded gasoline sustainable fuel that incorporates 20% sustainable materials and is complying to both FIA Appendix J and European Union's E10 road fuel regulations.
 The series will be working together with VP to further develop the sustainable fuel with an aim to become fossil fuel free by the 2025 season.

-Outside of NASCAR Whelen Euro Series competition, the NASCAR Euro Series cars are used in the Race of Champions.
+Outside of NASCAR Euro Series competition, the NASCAR Euro Series cars are used in the Race of Champions.